 Some faculty may be more familiar with the term "writing across the curriculum" (WAC).
 Many WAC models, however, delegate the teaching of all writing skills to an English department or to a WAC program.
 In these models, students rarely learn how to write from experts in the various disciplines.
 In a WID model, however, writing instruction is disseminated throughout the curriculum and the various departments and programs at an institution.
-Therefore, because Southeast's WID program is integrated in all University Studies courses, all Southeast faculty are responsible for writing instruction.
+Therefore, because Southeast's WID program is integrated in all General Education courses, all Southeast faculty are responsible for writing instruction.

 Helix is a publication of undergraduate and graduate research from across all disciplines at Southeast.
 The journal is intended to provide students with the opportunity to develop researched writing skills and to gain experience in preparing and submitting manuscripts for publication.
 Students of all levels, including graduating seniors, are encouraged to submit their researched writing for consideration.
 Helix is published annually each fall semester.